Charles Taze Russell: Death

 Russell's health declined markedly in the three years leading up to his death.
 During his final ministerial tour of the western and southwestern United States, he became increasingly ill with cystitis, but ignored advice to abandon the tour.
 Russell died on October 31, 1916, at age 64 near Pampa, Texas, while returning to Brooklyn by train.

 An associate of Russell stated that Russell's body at age 64 was more worn out than that of his father who died at age 84.
-He was buried in United Cemetery, Pittsburgh.
+He was buried outside of Pittsburgh in United Cemetery, Ross Township, Pennsylvania.
 The gravesite is marked by a headstone.
 Nearby stood a 7 ft pyramid memorial erected by the Watch Tower Bible and Tract Society in 1921.
 The pyramid memorial was vandalized and subsequently removed in September 2021.

 Legacy

 In January 1917, Joseph Franklin Rutherford was elected president of the Watch Tower Bible and Tract Society, despite disputes over the election process.
 Further disputes arose over interpretation of sections of Russell's will dealing with the future contents of Zion's Watch Tower magazine, as well as who, if anyone, had authority to print new literature.
 By the end of the 1920s, nearly three-quarters of the Bible Student congregations had rejected Rutherford's on-going changes in organizational structure, doctrinal interpretations, and congregational practices, some of which began to appear in material printed by the Watch Tower Bible and Tract Society as early as 1917.
 Many Bible Students were disaffected by Rutherford's rejection of Russell's views regarding his role in the restoration of the "truth" and support of the Great Pyramid as having been built under God's direction.

 Those remaining supportive of Rutherford adopted the new name "Jehovah's witnesses" in 1931.
 They renamed their magazine as The Watchtower.
 Many of the most prominent Bible Students who had left the society held their own meeting in October 1929 to gather other dissenters; the First Annual Bible Students Reunion Convention was held in the old Pittsburgh "Bible House" long used by Russell.
 These conventions were held yearly, but the process of 'regathering' took nearly twenty years.